unchangingConstant/student-tracker/README.md

 This section will be written in a stream-of-consciousness style to document where we're at in this process.

+Currently, I want to use jpackage to deploy the application.
+It should be done via this command:

+`mvn clean verify jpackage:jpackage`

+However, the created .exe does not run.
+When I run it from command line it does not even give any output.
+My theory is that the binaries that JavaFX requires aren't being added to the module path, so the application can't start.
+I'm going to try and solve this by manually putting all the required binaries into a `mods` folder in this project and setting it as the module path in the jpackage plugin's configuration in the pom.

+If this doesn't work, my next theory is that the database is not being successfully initialized.
+But this is unlikely.
+(Not unlikely for the database to be completely non-functional, just unlikely for it to be the cause of this particular problem.)

 ## Help

 Any answers to FAQ will be put here.